ketsia0623/cisc108-Final-project/README.md

 The lava(red rectangle taking up the bottom of screen) keeps rising up as the t-rex is moving up the platforms.
 There will be obstacles like fire droplets falling down that can reduce the user's score if it touches the t-rex.
 To win, the user needs to have collected a certain amount of points before the lava completely rises(timer runs out).
 If the lava touches the t-rex, the user losses.

-collect items like fish and shells to increase the score while also avoiding any obstacles that may get in the way.
-The only way to win the game is to make it to the top and have a minimum score. lava is rising up, trex is jumping from platforms to platform  to escape the lava. lava is rising up fire droplets, meteors falling,

 Phase 1